Niklas Rådström

 Niklas Rådström (born 12 April 1953) is one of Sweden's most noted and prolific contemporary poets, novelists and playwrights.
 He is the son of the author Pär Rådström and theater director Anne Marie Rådström.

 Poetry

 Rådström made his debut as a poet in 1975 and made a major breakthrough in 1979 with the poetry collection Poems about the life of Sandro della Quercia, a lyrical biography of a fictional Renaissance artist.
 During the following decade, he consolidated his position as one of the leading poets of his generation with collections such as The Shadow, The Temptations of Saint Anthony, The Living and Blockhead.
 He also wrote a travel book, In Egypt, on the other hand, illustrated by Stig Claesson.

 As librettist he has worked with Thomas Jennefelt, Sport & Leisure, and the four-hour opera Book of Life, based on the Bible, with music by Sven-David Sandström, who managed to finished the composing just weeks before he died in the summer of 2019.
-He has also work with the prominent Swedish jazz musicians Bobo Stensson and Bengt Berger/Jonas Knutsson/Christian Spering.
+He has also worked with the prominent Swedish jazz musicians Bobo Stensson and Bengt Berger/Jonas Knutsson/Christian Spering.